 The marketing bill series is based on sales proceeds.
 Proceeds from each food dollar expenditure are divided into two sub-components of market value:

-For calendar year 2013, the farm share was 17.4 cents of each food dollar expenditure, and the marketing bill was 82.6 cents, accounting for the remainder of the food dollar.
+For calendar year 2020, the farm share was 16.0 cents of each food dollar expenditure and the marketing bill was 84.0 cents accounting for the remainder of the food dollar.

-Value Added Component Series—For establishments contributing to the U.S. food supply, value added for an establishment equals the proceeds from the sale of outputs minus the outlays for commodities purchased from other establishments.
+Value Added Component Series: For establishments contributing to the U.S. food supply, value added for an establishment equals the proceeds from the sale of outputs minus the outlays for commodities purchased from other establishments.
 The sum of value added by all establishments that contribute to total food dollar purchases equals $1.
-The industry group and primary factor component series are based on this value added concept.
+The industry group and primary factor series are based on this value added concept.

-- Farm Production—all establishments classified within the agriculture, forestry, fishing, and hunting industry.
+- Farm production—all establishments classified within the agriculture, forestry, fishing, and hunting industries.

 - Packaging—all establishments classified within the packaging, container, and print manufacturing industries, and all subcontracting establishments.

-- Wholesale Trade—all non-retail establishments that resell products to other establishments for the purpose of contributing to the U.S. food supply, and all subcontracting establishments.
+- Wholesale trade—all non-retail establishments reselling products to other establishments for the purpose of contributing to the U.S. food supply and all subcontracting establishments.

-- Foodservice—all eating, drinking, and related establishments, and all subcontracting establishments.
+- Food service—all eating, drinking, and related establishments as well as all subcontracting establishments.

-- Energy—oil and coal mining, gas and electric utilities, refineries, and related establishments, and all subcontracting establishments.
+- Energy—oil and coal mining, gas and electric utilities, refineries, related establishments, and all subcontracting establishments.

-- Legal and Accounting—establishments providing legal, accounting, and bookkeeping services, and all subcontracting establishments.
+- Legal and accounting—establishments providing legal, accounting, and bookkeeping services, as well as all subcontracting establishments.